-Bikes.
-Cheese.
-Canals.
-Van Gogh.
-These are just a few things that the Dutch are famous for.
-But one of the most obvious things they are famous for?
-Being tall.
-Why is it obvious?
-It’s kinda hard to miss when there are so many towering people around you.
-The Netherlands is populated with the tallest people in the world.
+The Dutch are famous for being super tall and it’s kind of hard to miss when there are so many towering people around you.
 There’s even something called Klub Lange Mensen, which translates into Tall People’s Club in English.

 Tips and guides about visiting the Netherlands are aplenty: where to go, what to see, what to eat.
 You’ll find it all online or in books, but I have yet to see a simple guide to help short people navigate this wonderfully tiny country inhabited by tall people.